Seismology | Earthquake Physics | Automated Monitoring

 Navin Thapa

-I am a doctoral researcher in Seismology at the Center for Earthquake Research and Information, University of Memphis, working in the Earthquake Physics Laboratory under Dr. Thomas Goebel.
-My work focuses on the physics of faulting — from controlled laboratory experiments to earthquake sequences in subduction zones, volcanic systems, and Enhanced Geothermal System seismicity.
+I am a seismologist whose research bridges laboratory rock mechanics and observational seismology.
+I completed my PhD at the Center for Earthquake Research and Information, University of Memphis, in the Earthquake Physics Laboratory of Dr. Thomas Goebel.
+My work addresses the physics of faulting across scales — from controlled laboratory experiments to earthquake sequences in subduction zones, volcanic systems, and Enhanced Geothermal Systems.

 Research Focus

-Decoding earthquakes — from rock experiments to seismic networks
+Understanding earthquakes — from controlled experiments to continuous monitoring

 Selected Publications